 You can grow milk thistle in gardens with most types of soil, even soil that is very poor.
 As milk thistle is often considered a weed itself, virtually no weed control is needed.
 Plant your seeds ¼ inch (5 mm.) deep just after the last frost in a spot that receives full sun.

 Harvest the flower heads just as the flowers start to dry and a white pappus tuft (like on a dandelion) begins to form in its place.
 Place the flower heads in a paper bag in a dry place for a week to continue the drying process.

-Once the seeds are dried, hack at the bag to separate them from the flower head.
+Once the seeds are dried, hack into the bag to separate them from the flower head.
 The seeds can be stored in an air-tight container.

 Milk Thistle Invasiveness

-A single plant can produce over 6,000 seeds that can remain viable for 9 years and germinate at any temperature between 32 F. and 86 F. (0 C. and 30 C.).
+A single plant can produce over 6,000 seeds that can remain viable for nine years and germinate at any temperature between 32 and 86 degrees F. (0-30 C.).
 Seeds can also be caught in the wind and carried easily on clothes and shoes, spreading it to neighboring land.

 For this reason, you should really think twice before planting milk thistle in your garden and check with your local government to see if it is even legal.